shellycao123/cafe/backend/documentation.md

 * error:
   * 400 {msg: specific reason to reject the input}
   * 500 {msg: 'There was something wrong with the server.'}
-4. /cafe/login POST
+2. /cafe/login POST
 * parameters: username, password
-* success response: 200 {msg: 'cafe successfully logged in.'}
+* success: 200 {msg: 'cafe successfully logged in.'}
 * error response:
-  *  401 'Not authenticated. '
+  *  401 {msg: 'Not authenticated. '}
   *  500 {msg: 'There was something wrong with the server.'}
-5.
+3. /cafe/getAllStars GET: get the star of all customers that have vistied the cafe
+* success: 200 [{user_username, total}]
+* error:
+  * 401: {msg: 'Cafe is not authenticated'}
+  * 500 {msg:'There was something wrong with the server.' }

 ## DB layout
 ### user